decentraland/adr/content/ADR-206-backpack-v2-back-end-dependencies.md

 Saving the profile would mean that the nearby users will be able to see the changes as soon as possible.

-**Update:** we will go for option 1, taking in consideration that we cant save the profile during the quitting of the application.
+The chosen option is the number 1, taking in consideration that we can't save the profile when the user quits the application.
 It will only be saved when closing the backpack, just like the "save" button worked before.

-### Open questions
-1. We need to define an approach on how to request/store the outfits information for every user (ref: outfits). **Its going to be stored in the user profile.**
-2. We need to discuss and define an approach on when we should save the profile (ref: equip/save wearables). **Option 1.**
-3. Is the preview image generation for outfits going to be a suitable approach? (ref: outfits). **Yes, it will be done in the client.**
-4. In order to query market details for every wearable, we need to solve the specific minted wearableId (now the client uses the generic one).
-In case the user has many wearables of the same generic id, how are we going to display the information?
-5. The randomizer will need a bounded scope because querying the whole wearables that the user may have would be too expensive.
-Is it ok that the randomized result is smaller?
-6. Is it necessary that the nearby users see the avatar changes as soon as you equip a wearable in the backpack?
-Taking in consideration that we will go for option 1, the nearby users will only see the avatar changes when closing the backpack, very similar on how it works today.

 ## Solution Space Exploration
 ### Functional requirements
-Explorer needs a list of paginated wearables based on filters and with sorting criteria.
+By summarizing the requirements described above, we need to implement an endpoint that complies with the following:

 Filter criteria:
 1. Owner address (implicit in the URL as a path param).